OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 Similar to roaming settings, changes to custom properties are stored on in-memory copies of the properties for the current Outlook session.
 To make sure these custom properties will be available in the next session, use [CustomProperties.saveAsync](/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-).

 These add-in-specific, item-specific custom properties can only be accessed by using the **CustomProperties** object.
 These properties are different from the custom, MAPI-based, [UserProperties](https://docs.microsoft.com/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
 You cannot directly access **CustomProperties** by using the Outlook object model, EWS, or REST.
-To learn how to access **CustomProperties** using EWS or REST, please see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).
+To learn how to access **CustomProperties** using EWS or REST, see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).

 ### Using custom properties

 Before you can use custom properties, you must load them by calling the [loadCustomPropertiesAsync](https://docs.microsoft.com/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox.item#loadcustompropertiesasynccallback-usercontext) method.
 After you have created the property bag, you can use the [set](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#set-name--value-) and [get](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties) methods to add and retrieve custom properties.
-To save any changes that you make to the property bag, you must use the [saveAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-) method to persist the changes.
+You must use the [saveAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-) method to save any changes that you make to the property bag.

  > [!NOTE]